AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Violation

-Cleaning up your driving record will net you significant savings on your auto insurance premium in New Jersey.
-To deduct points from your driving record, you can take one of the preapproved defensive driving courses.1
+Improving your driving record will net you significant savings on your auto insurance premium in New Jersey.
+To deduct points from your driving record, you can take one of the pre-approved defensive driving courses.1

 By Company

-Each issuer has its way of calculating rates, which is why you’ll see such variances in cost.
-In New Jersey, Travelers has the lowest-cost full coverage auto insurance on average at $1,222 per year.
+Each issuer has its own way of calculating rates, which is why you’ll see such variances in cost.
+IGEICO has the cheapest full coverage auto insurance in New Jersey on average at $1,507 per year.

 By Credit Score

 New Jersey residents may have their credit score considered by insurance companies when writing policies.
-The less robust your score is, the higher your insurance costs will be.
+The less robust your credit history is, the higher your insurance costs will be.

 TIP: